Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Application to Real Options Valuation

 According to the seminal monograph \cite{Dixit94}, real options valuation fall into two categories: (i) dynamic programming under the physical measure, and (ii) contingent claim analysis under the risk-neutral measure.
 These two methods, as explained in depth by \cite{Dixit94}, have their respective advantages and limitations, and are theoretically justified under different market conditions.
 The large literature on real options follow these two methods closely, including (but not limited to) \cite{MS86}, \cite{Trigeorgis91} and \cite{Brandao05} under method (i), and \cite{Smith95}, \cite{Hugonnier07}, and \cite{Schwartz13} under method (ii).

-This section is devoted to enhancing method (ii) by incorporating model ambiguity and ambiguity attitude.
-By nature, real options valuation may suffer model ambiguity {\it more} severely than pricing a typical financial option: as the underlying asset of a real option may not be tradable or fully observable, finding a risk-neutral measure relies largely on an agent's estimate and belief.
-This often leads to a collection of plausible risk-neutral measures and a corresponding interval of plausible values of a real option.
+By nature, real options valuation may suffer model ambiguity {\it more} severely than pricing a typical financial option: as the underlying asset of a real option may not be tradable or fully observable, determining its dynamics relies largely on an agent's estimate and belief.
+This often leads to an interval of plausible values of a real option.
 How to deal with these multiple values is unclear in the literature.
 Standard investment models assume that agents are completely ambiguity-averse, considering solely the worst case, i.e., the least value of the real option; see e.g., \cite{NO07}, \cite{TroKort}, and \cite{MiaoWang}.
 On the other hand, many empirical studies, including \cite{HeathTversky} and \cite{Bhide-book-99}, suggest heterogeneous ambiguity attitude, towards the same investment opportunities, among investors---some can be quite ambiguity-loving.

 In this section, we incorporate the $\alpha$-maxmin preference into real options valuation.
 This yields an immediate benefit: $\alpha\in [0,1]$, which measures an agent's ambiguity aversion, turns the multiple values of a real option into one, i.e., the convex combination of the least and the best values, weighted by $\alpha$ and $1-\alpha$, respectively.
 There is, however, a downside of it: the decision making problem now becomes time-inconsistent.
 Note that a related stopping problem under the $\alpha$-maxmin preference was introduced, but {\it not} solved, in \cite{Schroder}, precisely because of the time inconsistency involved.
-In contrast to this, we will resolve a practical real options valuation problem under the $\alpha$-maxmin preference, on strength on the developments in Section~\ref{sec:model} and \ref{sec:converg}: {\it all} equilibria, as well as the {\it best} one among them, will be fully characterized.
+By contrast, we will resolve a practical real options valuation problem under the $\alpha$-maxmin preference, on strength of the developments in Section~\ref{sec:model} and \ref{sec:converg}: {\it all} equilibria, as well as the {\it best} one among them, will be fully characterized under appropriate conditions.